12 Best Places to Visit in Varanasi | Top 12 Things to do in Varanasi

 Best Places to Visit in Varanasi

 Varanasi is one of the most preferred travel destinations in UP.
-Are you interested in visiting Varanasi?
+Are you planning to visit Varanasi?
 Check out some of the best places to see in Varanasi.

 1. Kashi Vishwanath Temple